 The Clinical and Translational Science (CTS) Track within the Ph.D.
-Program at Mayo Clinic Graduate School of Biomedical Science is built upon Mayo's extensive interdisciplinary research and medical environment.
+Program at Mayo Clinic Graduate School of Biomedical Science is built upon Mayo Clinic's extensive interdisciplinary research and medical environment.
 It prepares you to lead the biomedical research teams of the future that will rapidly translate discoveries to new treatments and change the paradigms of how we conduct biomedical research.

 As a graduate of this program, you’ll be able to conduct research leading to meaningful scientific contributions.
 In addition, you’ll be prepared to change and improve how biomedical research is conceptualized and implemented.